tajpatel58/NLP-Specialisation/Course 3: NLP with Sequence Models/lstm.md

 - LSTMs are a way of getting around this.
 - LSTMs apply the idea of remembering relevant information and discarding less useful information.
 - LSTMs is made up of gates:
-    - Input Gate: tells how much information to input.
-    - Forget Gates: how much information to forget.
+    - Forget Gates: what information from the previous state we want to use.
+    - Input Gate:
+        - What information from the current state we want to use in the LONG term.
+        - 2 Steps:
+            1. What % of information from current state do we want to keep. (% Potential to Remember)
+            2. What the information we might add to the long term memory.
+(Potential Long Term Memory)
-    - Output gate: how much information to pass over.
+    - Output gate:
+        - Calculates what information from the current state we want to use in the SHORT term.
+        - 2 Steps:
+            1. What % of information from current state do we want to keep. (% Potential to Remember)
+            2. What the LONG TERM information is we might add to the short term memory.
+(Potential Short Term Memory)

 ## Named Entity Recognition (NER):